Author | Diana Pardo

 After these, the ranking continues with Phoenix, Mexico City, Fort Collins, Wuhan and Washington DC.
 Their initiatives are available here.

-The C40 will be held in October 2019 in the city that dominates the ranking.
-Despite the cities on the list complying with their solid commitments in the area of climate, new incorporations are expected.
+The C40 2019 was held in October 2019 in the city that dominates the ranking.
+And while all the cities on the list comply with their solid commitments in the area of climate, new incorporations were made.

 The trend towards greener cities will benefit all of us economically since both parks and gardens are considered high-value assets that contribute to the reduction of healthcare costs, they help reduce air temperature and they increase the value of land and energy efficiency.